joshpeterson/summa/book/first_part/treatise_on_the_conservation_and_government_of_creatures/the_action_of_the_angels_on_man/prologue.md

 (2) Whether he can change man's will?
 (3) Whether he can change man's imagination?
 (4) Whether he can change man's senses?

-* Whether An Angel Can Enlighten Man?
-* Whether The Angels Can Change The Will Of Man?
-* Whether An Angel Can Change Man's Imagination?
-* Whether An Angel Can Change The Human Senses?